 I don’t even know how to begin explaining Rio, which is probably why it has taken me over a week to write this blog post.
 That, and recovering from Rio itself.
 So we eventually arrived at our hostel, Buena Vida Hostel in Botafogo – just north of Copacabana – where we were paying £30 a night EACH (almost my entire daily budget gone on accommodation as there is a massive inflation in prices during Carnaval, but this wasn’t actually that bad compared to other places), at around 3pm.
 It is a relatively new hostel and fairly basic – no real kitchen to speak of plus we were on a 10 bed dorm with little floor space – but the guy running the place, Eduardo, was super helpful and kind from the word go.
-In fact, we ended up spending the afternoon with him as he took us round the local streets of Botafogo, near the metro station, so we could pick up some carnaval accessories and a few bottles of Catuaba (one of the country’s oldest and most consumed liquors, it looks like wine but is stronger and with a fruitier taste) so we were better equipped for the next few days.
+In fact, we ended up spending the afternoon with him as he took us round the local streets of Botafogo, near the metro station, so we could pick up some carnaval accessories and a few bottles of Catuaba (one of the country’s oldest and most consumed liquors, it looks like wine but is stronger and with a fruitier taste) to be better equipped for the next few days.

 We then decided to head to Pao de Acucar (literally translated as sugar loaf) teaming up with Thomas, a French guy from our hostel, and paying R$16 (£5) to get an Uber to the bottom.
 Now, there are two mountains, and you can get the cable car up both mountains for R$76 return (£23) or you can climb up through the jungle to the first one and then get a cable car to the second for R$38 (£11).
-Not one for paying more than I have to and also enjoying the satisfaction of a Climb we opted for the latter, slowly making our way across the path below the mountains (where we passed a marmoset – a type of monkey, very fluffy with a super long tail) before climbing up.
+Not one for paying more than I have to and also enjoying the satisfaction of a climb we opted for the latter, slowly making our way across the path below the mountains (where we passed a marmoset – a type of monkey, very fluffy with a super long tail) before climbing up.
 We finally got to the cable car entrance at 6:10pm to discover that, despite the last cable car from the top being at 8pm, the entry to the cable cars from the second mountain closed at 6pm.
 Brilliant.

 So we walked back down and considered paying the full amount to go all the way up in the cable cars but, having been told the views at night are nowhere near as good as those in the day, we decided to walk back to our hostel instead.
 Being new to the city and it being dark it took us some time to navigate the streets, plus we were told by a local cyclist to avoid one route as it wasn’t safe at this time (oh, that familiar phrase again!) but we passed a few food stalls on our way and I was particularly enticed by a man selling a variety of soups.
-After getting into a very basic, broken conversation with the man – not speaking any Portuguese, this was mainly achieved through pointing at things and using facial expressions, plus using our arms to create wings and mimic the motion of a chicken (I’m 30 now, do you know) – he kindly let me taste a few of the soups.
-I don’t know how I do it, but I always seem to manage to get tasters of food – I think it was my chicken impression that won him over.
+After getting into a very basic, broken conversation with the man – with me not speaking any Portuguese, this was mainly achieved through pointing at things and using facial expressions, as well as using our arms to create wings and mimic the motion of a chicken (I’m 30 now, do you know) – he kindly let me taste a few of the soups.
+I don’t know how I do it, but I always seem to manage to wangle free food samples; I think it was my chicken impression that won him over.
 I was sold on the name of Angu Baiano – more of a beef stew than a soup – and I went Grande for R$9 (£2.80), which came with rice, and I devoured it whilst sat on the wooden stool beside his stall.

 One of the best things about staying at a Buena Vida was that they had put together a bloco itinerary for the next few days.
-Blocos are basically Street carnivals lead by a band of drums, most of which move through the streets and you follow but some are stagnant, and there are at least a dozen different ones scattered across various neighbourhoods in Rio throughout each day.
-So, pretty overwhelming to choose from and navigate, especially if you’re completely new to Rio.
+Blocos are basically Street carnivals lead by a band of drums, most of which move through the streets taht you follow on foot but some are stagnant, and there are at least a dozen different ones scattered across various neighbourhoods in Rio throughout each day.
+Pretty overwhelming to choose from and navigate, especially if you’re completely new to Rio.
 So, whilst it wasn’t obligatory to follow their schedule we had no idea which ones would be good or safe whereas Eduardo had been going to carnaval for years, plus we would have a group to go with from our hostel, so we quickly decided to join in.
 And the first one the following morning would require us to get up at 6am (EUGH) so we headed to bed at a reasonable hour.

 Pretty much as soon as I was settled in bed I shot up and had to run to the toilet for a sudden and unexpected case of diarrhoea.
 Just days before I had been bragging about my stomach of steel – having only had gut problems during my 10 months of travelling as a side-effect of malaria tablets – to then spend every hour getting up to go to the loo the night before my first day of Rio Carnival.
 I couldn’t believe it.
 I barely slept a wink and then was woken at 6am to dress and put on makeup for a day of drinking and dancing to still be dashing to the toilet every 15 minutes.
 Knowing there would only be portaloos, some without paper and probably with enormous queues, I took an Imodium, had a dry breakfast of toast, avoided caffeine, and prayed.

 By 7:30am we had left the hostel to walk to Botafogo station and catch the metro to Gloria for R$4.10 (£1.20) – the same price no matter your distance – to then walk uphill to Santa Teresa, where a moving bloco would be taking place.
-Dressed in my bikini and orange tutu, with a flower headband in my hair and paint adorning my face, bottle of catuaba in hand, we squeezed into the crowd and soaked up the carnaval atmosphere – everyone dressed up, singing, dancing and drinking.
+Dressed in my bikini and orange tutu, with a flower headband in my hair and paint adorning my face, bottle of catuaba in hand, we squeezed into the crowd and soaked up the incredible carnaval atmosphere – everyone dressed up, singing, dancing and drinking.
 It’s kind of a sobering moment when you happen to turn around, mid delight, to come face-to-face with a machine gun poking out of the window of a police car, pointed directly at you.
 5 minutes later, though, and Katie and I were stood up on the railings, overlooking the moving bloco and cheering along.
 I can’t really put the atmosphere into words, but electric and full of energy is a good start.

-We spent the next couple of hours walking (well, walking, dancing, talking, drinking, consuming alcoholic ice poles) through Santa Teresa, where I engaged in a “conversation” with a Brazilian guy in a tutu whom barely spoke a word of English and whom I could barely speak a word of Portuguese to – we basically spoke AT each other for a few sentences – before we gave up and did the only thing we could do to communicate coherently; kiss (sorry rents, if you’re reading this).
+We spent the next couple of hours walking (well, walking, dancing, talking, drinking, consuming alcoholic ice poles) through Santa Teresa, where I engaged in a “conversation” with a Brazilian guy in a tutu whom barely spoke a word of English and whom I could barely speak a word of Portuguese to.
+We basically spoke AT each other for a few sentences, before we gave up and did the only thing we could do to communicate coherently; kiss (sorry rents, if you’re reading this).
 Turns out Brazilian guys are pretty hot and I’m not about to say no to them.
 His name was Carlos (such a cliche) but unfortunately our relationship didn’t last long as about half an hour later we were both kissing other people. *sigh* I really thought it could have worked…

-slowly made our way back to the hostel – being squished on a metro with fellow carnaval-goers chanting songs – at around 4pm.
-Ian made it back later in one piece whereas Matty arrived much more battered and bruised, having been mugged for his phone and then getting into a fight over his wallet with some Brazilian guys, to have a local woman put him into a cab to the hospital.
+We slowly made our way back to the hostel – being squished on a metro with fellow carnaval-goers chanting songs – at around 4pm.
+Ian made it back later in one piece whereas Matty arrived much more battered and bruised.
+He’d been mugged for his phone and then getting into a fight over his wallet with some Brazilian guys, to have a local woman put him into a cab to the hospital.
 He was fine and still in good spirits, thank god – crazy how quickly you form friendships and care about the people you meet whilst travelling.

 That evening we went to an all-you-can-eat pizza place for R$28 (£8) before Katie and I walked back via Botafogo station to join in with a stationery bloco for a bit.
 But, feeling beat and knowing we were due to be up at the same time the following morning, we went back not too late to try to get some rest, which is, of course, when my Imodium decided to wear off.
 Maybe it wasn’t the soup after all.